Oliver-Tommy/hackathon-1/README.md

 ## Narrative Framing Device

-As part of the ideation process we decided we wanted a strong visual theme this evolved into the narrative part of the game. (explain genesis of narrative section)
+As part of the ideation process we decided we wanted a strong visual theme this evolved into the narrative part of the game.

 ## Colour Scheme:

-We used the following colours:
+We used the following colours to create the vintage feel of the game:

 FFA328 - Orange Peel
 B05417 - Burnt Orange